laurynragone/DataViz/README.md

 # DataViz
-My namem is Lauryn Ragone.
+My name is Lauryn Ragone.
 I am a Junior at Lehigh University and I am majoring in English and Journalism.
 I am also in the 5 year Master's in Education program.
-Over the summer I participated in the Lehigh in Paris program.
+My goal is to become a high school English teacher and I hope to be the adviser for the school newsaper.
+Over the summer I participated in the Lehigh in Paris study abroad program where I studied French Architecture and history.
+During my time abroad, I found a love for new foods, public space and art.
+Some of my other interests include traveling, sailing and cooking.